PDLT-University-of-York/test-split-site/docs/training/workshops/index.md

 - are less confident with using learning technology tools.
 - would like to learn more generally about a workshop topic.
 - want to be able to ask questions during the session.
-- can wait for a scheduled session
+- can wait for a scheduled session.

 ### On-demand resources